bezurn004/Obsi-Forge-Apedia/Moves/Combat/_Combat Moves.md

 The Forge is a perilous galaxy.
 Factions fight for control.
 Pirates hunt the spaceways.
 Raiders prey on vulnerable settlements.
 Dangerous creatures and chaotic terrors stalk the unwary.
 Dreaded foes and powerful forces will oppose your sworn quests.
 Eventually, you’ll be forced to fight.

 When you face one or more foes in high-stakes, action-oriented conflict, use the combat moves.
-These moves encompass on-foot action and vehicle sorties—or both as part of the same challenge.
+These moves encompass on-foot action and vehicle sorties, or both as part of the same challenge.

 Before we dive into the combat moves, there are a few terms and concepts to keep in mind for managing combat challenges.
 See the following pages for details.

-*roll this into a mechanics article*

 ## Combat Objectives
 Most combat challenges are driven by something other than simply inflicting physical violence against your foes.
 What are you trying to achieve?
 These are your objectives.
 For example: